Get a free quote for your project today!

 At Major Oak Polishing, we offer a full range of floor restoration services.
 We work with both domestic and commercial clients on projects of all sizes and have total UK coverage.
 Our services include basic floor repair and floor polishing to sanding or complete restoration.

-Our flooring experts will be happy to discuss your requirements and provide a free assessment and no obligation quote.
+Our floor restoration experts will be happy to discuss your requirements and provide a free assessment and no-obligation quote.

-Some of our key services are detailed below, if you don’t see what you are looking for then please contact us for assistance.
+Some of our key floor restoration services are detailed below.
+If you don’t see what you are looking for, then don’t hesitate to get in touch with us for assistance.

 - Full Floor Restoration